roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  So, while she wasn't sure she meant to say "yes" to his question, she also wasn't sure that she didn't mean to say it either.

  For the moment, she avoided the quandary by putting her cellphone down, and going back to sleep.
-Report_Story #1